Eruditus-Group/YellowBlogExtensions/README.md

 # Yellow Blog Extensions
-Sublime Text 3 Extensions for blogs based on Yellow.
+Sublime Text 3 Extensions for blogs based on Yellow[http://datenstrom.se/yellow/]

 Use Palette command : Yellow New Blog in a new file to generate Yellow Template